informatics-isi-edu/chaise/docs/viewer/viewer-config.md

 # Viewer app configuration file: viewer-config.js

 Upon loading the viewer app, it will make several requests for populating the data for different portions of the page.
-To avoid hard coding the requests we've deployed a configuration mechanism in this app.
+To avoid hard coding the requests, we've deployed a configuration mechanism in this app.

 ## Model